randydom/TksInputList/README.md

 # TksInputList

+List component for Firemonkey which supports embedded controls.

 ![Image of ksInputForm](https://kernow-s3.s3-eu-west-1.amazonaws.com/Development/screen.jpg)

 ***Note - I have not yet tested on Android, I have only been testing with Windows and iOS.***